jamesjesusjohnson/LeetCode/README.md

-# challenges
+# LeetCode
-A repo for all the challenge problems I use to prepare for interviews
+A repo for all the LeetCode problems I use to prepare for interviews